kimar/spotify-party-jukebox/README.md

 - `lint`: Lints the TS sources with tslint.
 - `prepare-env`: Used in CI environments to load environment files from branch-name-suffixed environment variables.
 - `serve`: Starts the rollup dev-server serving a local instance of this app on port 3000.
 Also supports live-reloading.
 Ensure you deploy the project to firebase before using the dev server because this app depends on cloud functions to be present!

-## Contributing

-1. Fork it! :octocat:
-1. Create your feature branch: `git checkout -b my-improvement`
-1. Make your changes and test them!
-1. Commit & push your changes
-1. Submit a pull request :rocket:

 ## License